DFE-Digital/get-into-teaching-app/app/views/content/ways-to-train.md

 On a 'school direct (fee-funded)' programme, your learning will be centred on a particular school, but you will also be placed in different schools during your course.

-Many school direct programmes give you a PGCE or PGDE (an academic qualification) in addition to QTS.
+Many 'school direct (fee-funded)' programmes give you a PGCE or PGDE (an academic qualification) in addition to QTS.

 Courses typically take one year but you may be able to study part-time.